madhavmehndiratta/blog/_posts/2020-08-27-assembly-language-series-0x02.md

 layout: post
 title: "Assembly Language Series: 0x02"
 subtitle:
 description: This article is the second part of the Assembly Language Series.
-In this we will complete the disassembly of our Hello World program.
+In this we will complete disassembly of our Hello World program.
 image: /assets/img/uploads/assembly-02/robot.jpg
 optimized_image: /assets/img/uploads/assembly-02/robot-optimized.jpg
 category: exploitation